Nordeste Linhas Aéreas Regionais

-Nordeste Linhas Aéreas Regionais S/A was a regional airline based in Brotas, Salvador, Bahia, Brazil which operated scheduled passenger services in northeast and southeast Brazil.
+Nordeste Linhas Aéreas Regionais S/A was a regional airline based in Brotas, Salvador, Bahia, Brazil, that operated scheduled passenger services in northeast and southeast regions of the country.
 Its main base was Deputado Luís Eduardo Magalhães International Airport.

 Between 2006 and 2008, Viação Aérea Rio-grandense (informally known as old Varig) used the brand Nordeste Linhas Aéreas Regionais for its operations.